Design note relating to the 1st International Conference on Afforestation and Reforestation

 o Private investments in industrial plantations;

-o Contributions from Technical and Financial Partners in the implementation of
+o Contributions from Technical and Financial Partners in the implementation of national afforestation and reforestation programs.

-• African decade of afforestation and reforestation: objectives, impacts,
+• African decade of afforestation and reforestation: objectives, impacts, expected results and indicators

-o Presentation of the draft global strategy for afforestation and
+o Presentation of the draft global strategy for afforestation and reforestation, including technical, scientific and financial aspects;

-reforestation including the inscription of the African and World Decade of
+o Presentation of the draft global declaration on afforestation and reforestation including the inscription of the African and World Decade of Afforestation” in the United Nations Agenda, by the UNFF.

 These presentations must be available no later than 2024